JiangJias/APP-Miner/README.md

 	# Now, you can find the executable, `kanalyzer`, in `preprocessor/analyzer/build/lib/`
 ```

-* We have made some modification of "Crix" tool to preprocess the bitcode files. (https://github.com/umnsec/crix.git)
+* We have modified of "Crix" tool to preprocess the bitcode files. (https://github.com/umnsec/crix.git)

 ### Run the APP-Miner
 ```sh